 I'm sure some will agree with me and some won't, but just like many of the other holidays that have lost their meaning, I think Halloween too has been added as an over-rated "holiday" and celebrated for the wrong reasons.
-It may have to do with my religious beliefs, but I never quite understood all the commotion and chaos behind Halloween.
+It may have to do with my religious upbringings, but I never quite understood all the commotion and chaos behind Halloween.

 To me, Halloween has always been known as "the devil's holiday" - and I have never celebrated it in any way, shape, or form.
 No, I didn't trick-or-treat, which I can admit, as a child was a bummer sometimes.
-But I never really felt like I missed out on anything.
+But after the commotion was done, I never really felt like I missed out on anything.
 The only thing I ever felt I missed out on was all the candy, and my mom always waited until the day after Halloween when all the candy went on sale and bought us tons of candy anyway!
 I mean, that's what Halloween is all about is the candy and the costumes, right?!

 Now that I am older, and understand a little more, I have the desire to want to know - what is the real meaning behind this holiday?
 (I hate even calling it a holiday) I don't get it - just like I'm sure those that celebrate it don't get why I don't celebrate it.

 - Halloween History

 History of Halloween.
 From Halloween's origins to the present celebration of Halloween.